Oskar Dirlewanger: Career, NSDAP and Sturmabteilung

+Spanish Civil War

 Dirlewanger next went to Spain, where he enlisted in the Spanish Legion during the Spanish Civil War.
 Through Berger, he transferred to the German Condor Legion where he served from 1937 to 1939 and was wounded three times.
-Following further intervention on his behalf by his patron Berger, Dirlewanger successfully petitioned to have his case reconsidered in light of his service in Spain.
+From March 1937 to May 1939, Dirlewanger served as an instructor and a company commander in the Panzer Unit "Imker" under the command of Ritter von Thoma and at the same time served in the Condor Legion Non-Commissioned Officer School in San Roque since March 1937.
+He later was in charge of commanding the Panzergruppe "Drohne" unit in the spring of 1939.
+In November 1939, von Thoma wrote:"Dr. Oskar Dirlewanger was with me in Spain at a training camp from April to October 1937 and from July 1938 to the end of May 1939, working mostly as a company commander and, during his 17-month tour, distinguished himself in his work as a trainer.
+In particular, he was also at the front, where he always conducted himself impeccably.
+Dr. Dirlewanger, a former World War I combatant and commander of a machine gun company, is a decorated soldier and, due to his training and sense of soldierly duty, is suitable for front-line combat."Following further intervention on his behalf by his patron Berger, Dirlewanger successfully petitioned to have his case reconsidered in light of his service in Spain.
 He was reinstated into the NSDAP, albeit with a higher party number (No. 1,098,716).
 His doctorate was also restored by the University of Frankfurt on 4 April 1941.
+Shortly after his return to Germany, Dirlewanger took up work as an independent auditor of commercial books.